Mental Health & Wellbeing

 Talk openly with your cancer team about mental health

-By being open about how you're feeling, your team can:
+If you open up about how you’re feeling, your team can:

-*Check if any medications or treatments might be affecting your mood
+Check if any treatments or medications might be affecting your mood